Your introduction paragraph should grab your reader's attention, introduce the topic of your essay, and present your thesis.

 Focus on giving background information that your reader needs to understand the topic generally.
 The middle sentences of your introduction paragraph prepare your reader to understand your thesis statement.

-When you are writing for a teacher in a class, assume that you are writing for a general audience unless your professor tells you otherwise.
-Assume your audience knows general knowledge like "Fire is hot.", but doesn't know specific things like "The pronunciation of English words changed during The Great Vowel Shift of the late middle ages."
 If you are not sure if a piece of information is general knowledge or specific knowledge, ask a friend who doesn't know about your topic to read your introduction.
 They can point out what information they don't understand as a general reader.
 Then, you can add background information about those points.

 Part A: Consider the prompt and the proposed thesis statement.
 Then answer this question: What background information would you need as a reader to understand the topic of this essay?